nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

   those events without Syringe even knowing about it.
 - **Easier to Understand** - It will be easier to reason about, maintain, and contribute to individual services.

+## Deprecation of "Syringe" Name

+For a while, we've referred to the platform as "Antidote", even though Antidote isn't really a tangible thing.
+We've gotten around this by saying that it's an umbrella term, much like Openstack, and the tangible subcomponents, namely `antidote-web` and `syringe`, make this up.

+However, given that Syringe contains the vast majority of the functionality of the platform, having a separate name, while certainly cool and well-aligned to the theme of the project, offers nothing but confusion.
+So, before work begins on this project, we will be renaming Syringe to conform to the Antidote terminology, which is already the primary terminology we use when explaining the platform to newcomers anyways.
+Here's a list of things we'll want to do to facilitate this change.

+- The `antidote-web` repository will remain unaffected, as it is already appropriately named.
+- The `syringe` repository will be renamed `antidote-core`, to reflect the nature of the services that will be housed there.
+- The microservices that run within the Antidote core platform will be prefixed with `antidote-`, to further align them with the Antidote name.
+- The `antidote` repository will be renamed `antidote-docs`, and will be updated to replace all references to Syringe as needed.

+With these changes, all platform elements will fall under the name "Antidote", even across repositories.
+`antidote-web` is just another service of the Antidote platform, as is `antidote-api`, and so on.

+Throughout the rest of this document, we'll be using the term "Antidote", instead of Syringe, unless we're discussing existing/legacy functionality.
+If a particular service is being discussed, it will be called out by name, such as `antidote-web`, or `antidote-api`.

 ## Design Detail

-Now that the high-level design is out of the way, there are a number of design areas that should be explored in further detail.
+Now that the high-level design is out of the way, there are a number of specific design areas that should be explored in further detail (in no particular order - the end of this document will overview a proposed execution plan).

-> Note that these are not ordered in any way - the sections to follow merely explore a specific part of
-> the new design for clarity.
-Read to the end of this document for an execution plan.

 ### Syringe API